Interesting Links, 14 April 2016

 Invocation with Process Builder

-Other common operations are setting standard output to a file, with redirectOutput(File)
+Other common operations are setting standard output to a file, with redirectOutput(File), and merging standard input and standard output, with redirectErrorStream(true).
+Starting the process can be done by calling .start().

 After performing this invocation, please see “Using Process“.